CiscoSE/Catalyst-Telemetry/README.md

     docker-compose build
    ```

-3. Grafana and InfluxDB will be automatically configured.
-Start all the
-   containers in the background (-d):
+3. Start all the containers in the background (-d).
+Grafana and InfluxDB will
+   be automatically configured.
    ```
     docker-compose up -d
    ```

    Note: there is a container named _influxdb_cli_ that just needs to run
-   once, this container will do all the setup work for you.
+   once, this container will do all the setup work for you and afterwards
+   it will stop.

 4. Browse to http://localhost:3000/ to open Grafana and log in using: